Divinyl ether: History

 Thenceforth, vinyl ether was studied extensively at other institutions, though political climate at Berkeley hindered further study by Leake.
-Vinyl ether had some success but its usage was limited by aforementioned concerns of liver toxicity and degradation upon long term storage.
+Vinyl ether had some success but its usage was limited by concerns of liver toxicity and degradation upon long-term storage.

 Properties

 Vinyl ether is a rather unstable compound which with exposure to light or acid decomposes to acetaldehyde and polymerizes into a glassy solid.
 Like many other ethers, vinyl ether is also liable to form peroxides upon exposure to air and light.
 For these reasons vinyl ether is sold with inhibitors such as polyphenols and amines to quell polymerization and peroxide formation.
 The anesthetic product was inhibited with .01% phenyl-α-napthylamine which gave it a faint violet fluorescence.

 Vinyl ether rapidly decolorizes a solution of bromine in carbon tetrachloride; it is also rapidly oxidized by aqueous potassium permanganate; sulfuric acid reacts with vinyl ether producing a black tarry resin and some acetaldehyde.